Blog Archives

 If there’s an organic tea that I like, which sells well in my tea bar, I’m not going to stop selling it if it suddenly becomes non-certified.
 To me, it’s still the same product.
 I consider the “Certified Organic” label to be a shopping aid, not a label requirement.
 It guides me to producers who care enough to put extra effort into their product.
 I think it helps me to find good tea.

 What about the price issue?
 Well, most tea is pretty inexpensive.
 The majority of our organic loose-leaf teas sell for $3.00/ounce or less.
-Even a big 16-ounce mug like the one I use at home only needs 5 or 6 grams of tea, which means about five cups per ounce.
-I generally use my leaves twice, which doubles the yield to ten cups per ounce.
-That’s 30 cents per cup for the organic tea, versus about 20 cents for a non-organic equivalent.
-A dime a cup difference.
+Even a big 16-ounce mug like the one I use at home only needs 7 grams of tea, which means about four cups per ounce.
+I generally use my leaves twice, which doubles the yield to eight cups per ounce.
+That’s 38 cents per cup for the organic tea, versus about 25 cents for a non-organic equivalent.
+About a dime a cup difference.
 I’d have to drink a lot of tea before a dime a cup would break my budget!

 And in the tea bar, I charge the same price for a cup of just about every tea in the store (we do charge more for some specialties, like boba and chai), so as a consumer, you’d pay the same for the organic as you would for the non-organic.